Pastel: israeli spiced meat pie

 Instructions

 • Heat a couple of tablespoons of oil in a large non-stick skillet over medium heat.
 Add onions and sauté until it has softened, but not browned, 8 to 10 minutes.
-Add beef, cinnamon, cumin, parsley, salt and pepper, stirring to combine.
+Add beef, cinnamon, cumin, parsley, salt, and pepper, stirring to combine.
 Cook until beef begins to brown, about 10 mins.
 Pour in the wine and cook 5 more mins until the wine has evaporated, then let the mixture cool completely.

-• Whisk 2 eggs and add to cooled beef mixture.
+• Whisk 2 eggs and add to the cooled beef mixture.
 Spoon mixture over pastry, then top with the remaining sheet of pastry.
 Pinch the pastry well to lock the filling in.

 • Whisk the remaining egg and brush it over the pastry, then sprinkle with sesame seeds.
 Bake the pie until golden on top, about 40 minutes, and allow to cool 15 to 20 minutes before cutting.